Philipp Stehr

 I am a political philosopher working on the political theory of the economic sphere.
-I am particularly interested in what a commitment to democracy means for economic institutions.
-I also have research interests in business ethics and the political and social philosophy of resistance and social change.
+I am currently working on two main research projects.
+The first is concerned with what a commitment to democracy means for economic institutions.
+The second is a project on political resistance, again with a particular focus on the economic sphere.
+Besides these two projects I have some broader research interests in business ethics and political philosophy, working on issues like workers’ rights.
 I pursue my research in the spirit of realism and with a special concern for empirical grounding.
 I strive to clarify abstract normative claims through their application to real examples and through spelling out their meaning in real life.
-I work on issues like workplace democracy, expropriation, and strikes.

 In case you are currently listening to me giving a talk, you can find my slides here.